 Feminine fashion meets elevated function in P.E Nation’s first ever standalone and sustainable snow line.
 Committed to implementing change and utilising sustainable fabrics throughout their offering, this brand has raised its benchmark with an ecocapsule that includes sweat-wicking, odour-protecting, and quick-drying recycled materials.
 We love their classic yet fearless approach, fusing fashion and skiwear for skiers and snowboarders alike.

 This Aussie label has winter sports covered with its range of chill-proof outerwear for men, women and kids.
-Made from recycled consumer products like plastic bottles and free from environmentally harmful chemicals, Pure also offers a dedicated 10 per cent buy back option in which they then donate jackets to aid companies in cold climates.
-But it doesn’t end there, the life cycle of their jackets then continue via a collection and recycle program where they’re then made into new jackets for you to hit the slopes in.
-Genius!
+All garments are 100 percent recyclable, made from recycled consumer products (here’s looking at you plastic bottles!) and free from environmentally harmful chemicals, Pure also offers a dedicated 10 per cent buy back option in which they then donate jackets to aid companies in cold climates.
+But it doesn’t end there, the life cycle of their jackets then continues via a collection and recycle program where they’re then made into new jackets for you to hit the slopes in.
+Genius.

-It takes 50 recycled bottles for this French company – that has been around for the best part of a decade – to make one of their signature jackets.
-Their design cycle not only takes into consideration overall look but also recyclability, second life and end of life journey.
+It takes 50 recycled bottles for this French company to make one of their signature jackets.
+On a mission to fight climate change, their design cycle not only takes into consideration an overall look but also recyclability, second life and end of life journey.
 They re-use all their production scraps, use GOTS certified cotton and are completely transparent about their supply chain.
-Plus their water repellent treatments are PFC – or perfluorocarbon – free.
+Plus, their water repellent treatments are PFC – or perfluorocarbon – free.

 Subscribe to our newsletter